YannickSendrey/YannickSendrey/README.md

 <h2 align="center">Short/mid term plans 💻</h2>
 <p align="center">
-  <samp>Currently following a 6 months intensive training to validate a french web developper professional title, I will be looking as soon as 4th quarter 2023 for a cooperative training course also in France, to pursue my studies while finally entering the world of professional web development.
+  <samp>Currently following a 6 months intensive training to validate a french web developper professional title, I will be looking as soon as January 2024 for a cooperative training course also in France, to pursue my studies while finally entering the world of professional web development.
   I will be working in the following months on several small projects to hone my skills, which I will be sharing on my github 🚀.</samp>
 </p>